Mesothelioma in Construction Workers and Asbestos in Construction

 Builders still use asbestos building materials in India, China, Brazil and many other countries, so construction workers who have worked outside the United States might have been exposed to asbestos through these materials.

-Asbestos Exposure and Related Trades
+Asbestos Exposure and Construction-Related Trades

 Plumbers face asbestos exposure because this dangerous material was used to insulate pipes and boilers.
 Electricians can be exposed to asbestos used in wall insulation and wire coatings.
 And even though the EPA banned using asbestos in new products, welders expose themselves to asbestos every time they use old welding gloves and aprons.